AyaPK/AyaPK/README.md

 - 💮 My pronouns are she/her

 I'm always trying to be learning new things!
+Since January 1st 2025 I have been challenging myself to make at least **one meaningful commit** to one of my hobby projects **every day**!

 ---
 ### 🎮 Recent Gamedev Projects